Skip Navigation

 Museums

-• The History Museum, tracks the history of Hannover form the middle ages to the 19th century, with an emphasis on 1714 to 1834, when the Hannover kings were closely tied to the Britsih.
+- The History Museum - Tracks the history of Hannover form the middle ages to the 19th century, with an emphasis on 1714 to 1834, when the Hannover kings were closely tied to the British.

-• The Kestner Gesellschaft has more then 4,000 members making this the largest art society in Germany.
+- Kestner Gesellschaft - More than 4,000 members make this the largest art society in Germany.
 This museum mainly shows classical modern art to contemporary art.

-• KUBUS is a very nice contemporary art gallery, with a Hannover focus.
+- KUBUS - A very nice contemporary art gallery, with a Hannover focus.

-• The Lower Saxony State Museum is the largest museum in Hannover and it has some very nice exhibits.
+- Lower Saxony State Museum - The largest museum in Hannover and it has some very nice exhibits.
 It has everything ranging from 11th to 20th century European art to displays on the natural environment of Hannover.

-• Sprengel Museum is a 20th century art museum with works from German expressionism to graphics and modern media.
+- Sprengel Museum - A 20th century art museum with works from German expressionism to graphics and modern media.

-• The Theatre Museum is dedicated to Hannover's theatre history from the 17th century to the present.
+- Theatre Museum - Dedicated to Hannover's theatre history from the 17th century to the present.

-• The Wilhelm Busch Museum is a museum dedicated caricatures and critical graphics.
-The permanemnt collection features Wilhelm Busch, plus there are several exhibitions of national and international artists every year.
+- Wilhelm Busch Museum - A museum dedicated to caricatures and critical graphics.
+The permanent collection features Wilhelm Busch, plus there are several exhibitions of national and international artists every year.

 Other Sights and Activities